 The Town of Banff is beautiful, and if you are in the National Park you should definitely spend at least a little bit of time exploring the town!
 Find a parking spot and take a walk down Banff Ave.
 A nice hike that leaves near Banff town is Tunnel Mountain – a really popular hike that offers great views!

-A classic thing to do while in the mountains.
+A classic thing to do while in the mountains is going canoeing!
 I have seen so many Instagram shots of people canoeing on lakes in Canada – and it does make a really pretty picture!
 It’s also a really peaceful activity to do while in Banff and a great way to take in the nature and beauty Banff has to offer.

-Check out: Banff Canoe Club Rentals, Lake Louise Rentals, Moraine Lake Canoe Rentals.
+Check out: Banff Canoe Club Rentals (canoeing on the Bow River, the cheapest option!), Lake Louise Rentals, Moraine Lake Canoe Rentals.

 3. Cruise on Lake Minnewanka